- Digital transformation

 - Calling in a security service via a connected guard control system

-- Connecting video management: integrating thermal cameras for image analysis and prevention.
+- We are connecting video management: by integrating thermal cameras for image analysis and prevention.

 On the evalink marketplace, which is constantly expanding, interested parties can get an overview and inspiration of the systems that Sitasys is already working with.
-These can easily be connected to the alarm management platform evalink talos.
+These can easily be connected to the alarm management platform evalink.

-In conclusion, innovation will increasingly be achieved via platforms and the networking of systems in the future.
+In conclusion, innovation will increasingly be achieved via platforms and systems networks.
 The concept of the platform is indispensable in the entry of digitalization into our lives - the expert panel is unanimous in its opinion that in the future, security managers will not be able to avoid handling security via a higher-level platform and intelligently networking sensors with each other.
 "Individual systems are good in themselves, but networked systems are just that little extra in my view," concludes Peter Monte.